stardust-crusaders-x/nyxNOVA/README.md

 ### Features:

  - Celestial Sentinel: Our AI-powered cosmic detective scans the exoplanet surface, unveiling hidden craters and boulders with unprecedented precision.
- - Cosmic Pathfinder: Crafting safe routes through the moon's treacherous regions, our navigation system ensures rovers can traverse the lunar landscape with confidence.
+ - Cosmic Pathfinder: Crafting safe routes through the cosmo's treacherous regions, our navigation system ensures rovers can traverse the any landscape with confidence.
  - Cosmic Laboratory: Strategic pit stops for scientific exploration are seamlessly integrated into our navigation plans, maximizing the scientific yield of each mission.

 ## Installation